 Average order value also provides insights into what price points are most popular across your products.
 You can use this information to manage your inventory and create a pricing strategy around high-value orders.

-There’s a wide range of approaches to increase AOV that will intrigue customers without being pushy.
-Here are 15 tactics to test out and help you find what resonates most.
+There’s a wide range of approaches to increase average order value that will intrigue customers without being pushy.
+Here’s the 15 top tactics to test out and help you find what resonates most.

 1. Email marketing

 Turn a passive customer into an active one with personalized email marketing.
-Increase AOV with methods like special offers and exclusive discounts.
+Increase average order value with methods like special offers and exclusive discounts.
 A few options include:

 - Subscriber-exclusive offers: Incentivize subscribers with exclusive, email-only promotions and offers.
 These can include promo codes and access to early-release products and discounted products and packages

-- Abandoned cart retargeting: Capture customers who didn’t complete purchases by sending emails that encourage them to finish the transaction.
-These messages could entice a second look and, ideally, a final purchase.
+- Abandoned cart retargeting: Capture customers who didn’t complete purchases by sending abandoned cart emails that encourage them to finish the transaction.
+These messages could entice a second look and, ideally, a final purchase

 - User-generated content: Leverage the power of user-generated content (UGC) in emails with reviews and social media posts from real people using your products.
 In a Stackla report, 79% of 1,590 consumers and 150 B2C marketers surveyed said UGC guides their purchasing decisions

 - SMS messaging: Okay it isn’t email, but 96% of 400 retail and e-commerce marketers credit SMS marketing with boosting revenue

 Whatever email you send, use A/B testing to determine which messaging works best for your customers.